Stuart Fielden: Bradford

 Stuart made his Bradford Bulls début against his hometown club Halifax in May 1998.
 He played for them at front row forward in the 1999 Super League Grand Final which was lost to St. Helens.
 Fielden made rapid progress alongside experienced props Joe Vagana, Brian McDermott and Paul Anderson, and was named Super League's young player of the year in 2000.

 Fielden played for the Bradford Bulls from the interchange bench and scored a try in their 2001 Super League Grand Final victory against the Wigan Warriors.
 As Super League VI champions, the Bradford Bulls played against 2001 NRL Premiers, the Newcastle Knights in the 2002 World Club Challenge.
 Fielden was selected for the interchange bench in Bradford Bulls' victory.
 He also played for Bradford Bulls at front row forward in their 2002 Super League Grand Final loss against St. Helens.
 Fielden played for the Bradford Bulls at prop forward in their 2003 Super League Grand Final victory against the Wigan Warriors.
 Having won Super League VIII, Bradford Bulls played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Fielden played as a prop forward in the Bradford Bulls' 22–4 victory.
 He also played for Bradford Bulls at prop forward in their 2004 Super League Grand Final loss against the Leeds Rhinos.
-Fielden was selected in the Great Britain team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
-In the final against Australia he played at in the Lions' 44–4 loss.

 in 2005 Fielden narrowly escaped the 2004 Indian Ocean tsunami while holidaying in Thailand.
 He played for the Bradford Bulls at prop forward in their 2005 Super League Grand Final victory against the Leeds Rhinos.
 As Super League champions Bradford Bulls faced National Rugby League premiers Wests Tigers in the 2006 World Club Challenge.
 Fielden played at and scored two tries in the Bradford Bulls' 30–10 victory.

 Fielden won numerous honours and trophies while at Bradford Bulls, with a trademark aggressive style that saw him establish a reputation as one of the best and most feared front-rowers in the world.
 In February 2006 he won his last trophy with Bradford Bulls, being named Man-of-the-Match and scoring two tries in the World Club Challenge match against Wests Tigers.
 Many claimed following this match that Stuart was indeed the best prop in the world.
 He did not miss a game for the club in his last two seasons at Bradford Bulls and was an automatic choice for the Great Britain national rugby league team for the majority of his Bradford Bulls career.